ezekielaquino/ModuleBuilder3000/README.md

 **Note**

 The module's filename in `./dist` is defined by "name" specified in `./src/package.json`.
+Also make sure to edit necessary entries in `./package.json` (e.g. entry points)

-So make sure to edit that.
+Make sure to edit those!

 ## When you're ready
 Just run `yarn build` and it will build everything to the same outputs specified above.

 ## Deployment
 This comes with `gh-pages` as a dependency.
 Make sure that you have added the remote origin to your repo: